robertpd/hr-til/README.md

 * Install certbot
 * Run certbot in non-interactive mode
 * Update the `pages_controller` with the challenge provided by Certbot.
-* Commit the change and push to gitlab and to heroku-production.
+* Commit the change and push to github and to heroku-production.
 * Sleep 5 minutes to allow the change to be reflected live on Heroku.
 * After 5 minutes, certbot will store the new certificate on your computer if the challenge is successful.
 * Update the cert on heroku